timjacksonm/The-Game-Of-Life-API/README.md

 -v 1.0.0 first release version with updated readme.

-Please submit all issues via rapidapi contact api creator link.
+Please submit all issues via rapidapi contact api creator link or on repository.

 Thank you